 Boulder Journey School is a full-day, full-year early childhood program located in Boulder, Colorado that welcomes over 200 children, ages 6 weeks to 5 years, and their families.
 We have a faculty of about 70 educators, that includes approximately 55 classroom teachers, both intern and mentor teachers, as well as 15 administrators, directors and teacher educators.

 Our school focuses on the education of young children, as well as the education of teachers.
 In 1999, Boulder Journey School entered into close partnership with the University of Colorado Denver and the Colorado Department of Education to create a residency-based Teacher Education Program within the school.
-Through this one year program, Graduate Student Teachers earn a Master’s Degree in Learning, Developmental and Family Sciences and a Birth - Third Grade Teaching license.
+Through this one year program, Graduate Student Teachers earn a Master’s Degree in Early Childhood Education and a Birth - Third Grade Teaching license.
 These partnerships, created around teacher education, have resulted in two decades of experimentation and innovation that have affected all aspects of daily life at school, including our image of the child, relationships with families, teacher professional development, curriculum planning, collaboration among faculty, and our connection to the local, educational, global and political communities.

 Graduate Student Teachers enrolled in our program are teachers of record who team teach with Mentor Teachers.
 Mentor Teachers have already graduated from the Teacher Education Program.
 These teaching teams are charged with innovating new teaching practices as teacher researchers.

 Boulder Journey School and the University of Colorado Denver are promoting founders of the Fondazione Reggio Children - Centro Loris Malaguzzi, an international organization founded in 2011 with the mission to “promote solidarity through research”.